soniprajna/prajnasoni/research.md

 Currently thinking about:

-- **Improving evaluations**
+- **Improving Evaluations**
-  *e.g. how can we better measure evaluations to ensure construct validity and claim validity?*
+  e.g. how can we better measure evaluations to ensure construct validity and claim validity?

 - **Context-specificity**
-  _e.g. how do we effectively operationalise evaluations in multilingual and code-switching environments?_
+  e.g. how do we effectively operationalise evaluations in multilingual and code-switching environments?

 - **Performance Robustness**
-  _e.g.
-To what extent are model behaviors stable, and hence evaluation results robust, across semantic perturbations, distribution shifts, or rephrased inputs?_
+  e.g. To what extent are model behaviors stable, and hence evaluation results robust, across semantic perturbations, distribution shifts, or rephrased inputs?

 If you're also thinking about the above, let's chat!

-&nbsp;

 &nbsp;